Apples may help reduce the risk of cancer, cardiovascular disease and diabetes.

 - Newton Pippin apples were the first apples exported from America, in 1768; some were sent to Benjamin Franklin in London.

-- In 1730, the first apple nursery was opened in Flushing, N.Y.
+- In 1730, the first apple nursery was opened in Flushing, New York.

 - The world's largest apple peel was created by Kathy Wafler Madison on Oct.
-16, 1976, in Rochester, N.Y.
+16, 1976, in Rochester, New York.
 It was 172 feet, 4 inches long (52 meters).
 She was 16 years old at the time and grew up to be a sales manager for an apple tree nursery.

 - National Apple Month is the only national, generic apple promotion conducted in the United States.
 Originally founded in 1904 as National Apple Week, it was expanded in 1996 to a three-month promotional window from September through November.